 Rough and Rowdy Ways Tour Finale II: The Arrangements

 Nine different "Gotta Serve Somebody"s!
-Seven different "Key West"s!
+Twelve different "Key West"s!

 Flagging Down the Double E’s is an email newsletter exploring Bob Dylan concerts throughout history.
 Some installments are free, some are for paid subscribers only.
 Sign up here: